 If the thought of throwing a load of random clothing into the wash makes you squeamish, this is not a method that is going to help you.
 Jump down to the next section below.

-On the other hand, if you resist doing the laundry because of the complications of sorting clothes, ask yourself how important it is to sort?
+On the other hand, if you resist doing the laundry because sorting clothes is too hard, ask yourself something.
+How important it is to sort?

 Yes, it’s true that many clothes will be cleaner and better taken care of in the long run if they are sorted.
-But some of us are so busy keeping up with young children that this just isn’t a priority right now.
+But when you’re busy keeping up with young children, this might not be a priority in this season of life.

 Clothing washed in a random pile will still come out clean.
 It may not sparkle, but if you’re alright with not looking like Tinkerbell, that’s probably ok.